Shivom Trading 28.9% Higher This Week (OMX)

 Buying and Selling Shivom

-Shivom can be purchased on these cryptocurrency exchanges: Coinsuper, CoinBene, DDEX, IDEX and Kucoin.
-It is usually not presently possible to buy alternative cryptocurrencies such as Shivom directly using U.S. dollars.
-Investors seeking to trade Shivom should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Shivom using one of the exchanges listed above.
+Shivom can be traded on the following cryptocurrency exchanges: DDEX, IDEX, CoinBene, Kucoin and Coinsuper.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Shivom directly using U.S. dollars.
+Investors seeking to acquire Shivom should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Shivom using one of the exchanges listed above.

 Receive News & Updates for Shivom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Shivom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.